AdobeDocs/adobeio-console/faq.md

 ### What is a workspace?

-Workspaces are currently only available when building Project Firefly apps.
+Workspaces are currently only available when building Project Firefly apps using a templated project.
 Workspaces allow you to collaborate with other developers on your team as part of the same larger project, yet with your own dedicated Runtime namespace and credentials.
-Stage and a Production workspaces are provided out of the box, and you are able to add as many workspaces as you need.
+Stage and Production workspaces are provided out of the box, and you are able to add as many workspaces as you need.
 Please note that the Production workspace will be the one used for submission approval.

 ### What is the difference between "Project title" and "App name"?